 Stuff your empanadas with your filling of choice or make empanadas with a variety of fillings to truly amaze your guests with your culinary skills.
 These little pies are truly heartwarming on a cold winter’s evening.
 Try our selection of empanadas here.

 Tostones are a popular snack throughout the Caribbean Isles.
-Known as tostones in Puerto Rico, Cuba and the Dominican Republic and patacones in Ecuador, Peru and Venezuela, they are made from fried plantains.
+Known as tostones in Puerto Rico, Cuba, and the Dominican Republic and

 This popular Swedish appetizer is much easier to make than it is to pronounce!
 Västerbottensost is a strong flavored, hard Swedish cheese.
 It is available in specialty supermarkets or you can substitute high-quality, mature cheddar instead to make this popular little appetizer.
 Oliver is, well, olives.

-The cheese is kneaded into dough along with flour, water and cayenne pepper.
+The cheese is kneaded into the dough along with flour, water, and cayenne pepper.
 Pieces of the dough are wrapped around warmed olives.
 The little balls of dough are then coated in sesame seeds and fried.
 Your guests will find that the olive centers come as a pleasant surprise.

 As the name suggests, scotch eggs are a popular appetizer in Scotland.
 You’ll find them being served in pubs, at supermarkets, at the local fish and chip shops.